vpsx/cogwheel/README.md

 1. In `append_supervisord.conf` uncomment the section "FOR ENABLING INTERACTIVE DEBUGGER".
 If you like you can also uncomment the section "FOR ENABLING SUPERVISORCTL", but this is not essential.
-1. In `wsgi/wsgi-scripts/app.wsgi` uncomment the section "FOR ENABLING INTERACTIVE DEBUGGER".

 Now you can edit the Python code and add your breakpoints.
 Rebuild and restart